 Paula McHugh, painter and musician, has created a series of oil, egg tempera, and watercolor paintings inspired by the titles of American fiddle tunes and folk songs.
 Traditional American music played on the fiddle, banjo, guitar, and dulcimer is a lively and informal music that is learned by ear and that has been passed down faithfully through the generations.
-It weaves together the musical legacy of immigrants from Europe and the slaves from Africa.
-Like the Regionalist Movement artists of the 1930s, Thomas Hart Benton, John Steuart Curry, and Grant Wood, Paula McHugh conjures up iconic American images from the past using the musical titles as her muse.
+It weaves together the musical legacy of America.
+Like the Regionalist Movement artists of the 1930s, Thomas Hart Benton, John Steuart Curry, and Grant Wood, Paula McHugh conjures up iconic American images from the past using musical titles as her muse.

 Prints are available through Fine Art America.
 They offer high quality prints on paper, canvas, metal, and wood.
 They also have a large selection of mats and frames.